andlessa/MonoXSMS/README.md

 # MonoXSMS
-Repository for storing the code and results for studies related to LHC Mono-X searches and simplified models (SMS)
+Repository for storing the code and results for studies related to LHC Mono-X searches and simplified models (SMS).

 ## Repo Description

- * [AuxInfo](./AuxInfo): Stores official auxiliary data from ATLAS and CMS
  * [Cards](./Cards): Cards for generating events with MadGraph5
  * [modelFiles](./modelFiles): UFO files for the Simplified DM models
  * [notebooks](./notebooks): Jupyter notebooks for recasting and plotting
  * [Refs](./Refs): Useful links to references
+ * [validation](./validation): Stores [auxiliary](./validation/AuxInfo) data from ATLAS and CMS, as well as [scripts](./validation/CMS-EXO-20-004/) used for recasting.

 ## External Packages